limweekit/ip/docs/README.md

 Exit the programme using the `bye` command.
 ````
-// Displays goodbye message and closes the programme.
+// Displays goodbye message and closes the programme
 bye
 ````
 ---